e-kwsm/QUIP/doc/Tutorials/adglass.rst

 :math:`\epsilon_{yy}+\epsilon_{zz}`.

-If you like, you could try using the following `quippy` code to evaluate :math:`C` taking the cystal symmetry into account to see how the results differ from those obtained with `eval`. ::
+If you like, you could try using the following `quippy` code to evaluate :math:`C` taking the crystal symmetry into account to see how the results differ from those obtained with `eval`. ::

    p = Potential('IP TS', param_filename='TS_params.xml')